 Income or Profit and Loss Statement

 You will learn an income statement is a financial statement that summarizes the amounts of revenue earned and the expenses incurred by a business or entity over a period, which measures the financial performance of a business.
-This statement includes a summary of how a business typically incurs its revenues and expenses over a fiscal quarter or year.
+This statement summarizes how a business typically incurs its revenues and expenses over a fiscal quarter or year.
 Statement of Revenue and Expense is also a term used for the income statement.

 Cash Flow Statement

 You will learn Owners’ Equity is the net worth of a company.
-It shows the breakdown of the business’s value if not publicly traded and the par value of common and preferred stock along with retained earnings of publicly traded companies.
+It shows the business’s value breakdown if not publicly traded and the par value of common and preferred stock and retained earnings of publicly traded companies.
 The value of stock shows how much of the company’s current value is in shareholders’ hands.

 Retained earnings are the accumulation of net income retained by the company over time and show what the company currently holds for possible reinvestment or other financial purposes.
 The statement shows the change from beginning equity to ending equity.